 EuroMillions is played in nine European countries and can generate jackpots in excess of €100 million.
 Players must select five main numbers from a pool of 1 to 50 and two Lucky Star numbers from a pool of 1 to 12.
 To win the jackpot, players must match all five main numbers and two Lucky Stars drawn.
 There are twelve other prize tiers on offer, starting from matching a minimum of two main numbers.

 EuroMillions jackpots start at a minimum of €17 million and have a cap of €190 million.
-To date, the EuroMillions jackpot has reached this figure on three occasions – in August 2012, Adrian and Gillian Bayford of Suffolk, UK, became the first players to win the game's maximum prize, before a Portuguese player from Castelo Branco matched the achievement in October 2014.
+To date, the EuroMillions jackpot has reached this figure on four occasions – in August 2012, Adrian and Gillian Bayford of Suffolk, UK, became the first players to win the game's maximum prize, before a Portuguese player from Castelo Branco matched the achievement in October 2014.
 In October 2017, a Spanish player from Gran Canaria became the third player to win €190 million.

 The participating EuroMillions countries are Austria, Belgium, France, Ireland, Luxembourg, Portugal, Spain, Switzerland and the UK.
 Draws are held in Paris on Tuesday and Friday evenings.